feathersjs/docs/frameworks/vuejs.md

 })
 ```

-Within the `<message-list>` component you'll notice that we have a `<message>` componet.
+Within the `<message-list>` component you'll notice that we have a `<message>` component.
 Its job is to simply render each message correctly.
 As the `<message-list>` component loops over each message, it passes the current message into the `<message>` component as a prop and we use a Vue filter to format the date (refer to the `message-list-template` template.

 ```js
 Vue.component('message', {